department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.note-intro.md

 For API details see:

 - [DocumentReference](StructureDefinition-VA.MHV.PHR.documentReference.html) shows all uses of DocumentReference.
-Including Notes, Discharge Summary, EKG, and Imaging.
+Including Consultation Notes, Progress Notes, and Discharge Summary.